 Making vegetable broth can be time-consuming, though.
-Using Kroma Wellness’s veggie broth with miso is a delicious alternative that is simple and convenient and provides you with nourishing benefits you would find in a homemade broth.
+Using Kroma Wellness’ Veggie Broth with Plant Protein is a delicious alternative that is simple and convenient and provides you with the same nourishing benefits as a homemade broth.

 Our whole goal is to make superfoods easy and accessible, remember?

 The key to a nourishing vegetable broth is what you put into it.

 One trick is to save all of your veggie scraps (onion skin, potato and carrot peels, broccoli stems, and ends of the celery) in a freezer safe container.
 Once it is full, you can use those scraps for your broth.